Can Pregnancy Increase Migraines?

 Before the Baby

-In my recent post Hope in the Journey, I shared I got married, was teaching, and life was moving in a good direction for me in many ways.
-Because my life had taken a detour to get to this blessed life, we hoped we would be blessed with kids soon.
+Because my life had taken a detour to get to this place, we hoped we would be blessed with kids soon.
 I prayed, hoped, and did all I could to ensure we were doing everything to be safe for a sweet little one.
-I met with all my doctors and intentionally sought out an OBGYN.
-We were given the best care and I felt so thankful for time time all involved gave me.
+I met with all my doctors and intentionally sought out an OB/GYN.
+We were given the best care and I felt so thankful for the time all doctors gave me.
 I am sure they giggled at me with my checklist of questions.
 I really wanted to know what things I could be doing prior to pregnancy.
-They stressed that I take folic acid and prenatal vitamins.
-In fact I did this for a couple months.
-I think that was really important.
-I adjusted meds and was hopeful.
+It was important to me that did everything I possibly could.

 Even with all my planning life just doesn’t always go along with how we picture things.
-We know for some this hope is a journey in itself so when I found out I was pregnant I felt nothing but gratitude and joy.
+We know for some the hope of a child is a journey in itself.
+So when I found out I was pregnant I felt nothing but gratitude and joy.
 I just couldn’t believe I was getting to live this life.
 Complaining about morning sickness or being pregnant was something I tried to avoid because I was just so grateful to be able to have our child.
 My boys are my joy and wherever you find joy hold onto it.

 During Pregnancy

-During my first pregnancy I was one of the lucky ones.
-My migraines improved during pregnancy.
+During my first pregnancy, I was one of the lucky ones.
+My migraine attacks improved during pregnancy.
 That was hard to believe as well, but a welcomed change.
-In fact my doctor at the time joked with us.
+In fact, my doctor at the time joked with us.
 She said I should just be pregnant all the time.
 We laughed at that plan, but we were very excited to start our family.
-I couldn’t take my regular migraine meds, but there were a couple things I could take.
+I couldn’t take my regular migraine meds, but there were a couple of things I could take.
 I also rationed myself out to a small cup of coffee and what I could have with that in case I got a migraine.
-I could take Tylenol or one of my safe prescription meds, but I tried to avoid those.
-My system seemed to help and satisfy my coffee/caffeine addicted self.
-All in all I felt very lucky during that time.
+After working with my doctors, I found I could take Tylenol or one of my safe prescription meds, but I tried to avoid those.
+It is important for each person to work with their doctors and find what is right for them.
+My system seemed to help and satisfy my coffee/caffeine-addicted self.
+All in all, I felt very lucky during that time.
 I was so excited for our little man to arrive!

 Part 2